prdx23/acrylic/README.md

           for x, c in enumerate(sorted_row):
               sorted_image.putpixel((x, y), c.rgb)
     ```
-    This example also illustrates how easy it is to integrate `acrylic` with other libraries and seamlessly switch between `RGB` and `HSL`
+    This example also illustrates how easy it is to integrate `acrylic` with other libraries and seamlessly switch between `rgb` and `hsl`

 ## TODO
 - Support for Color Blindness
 - Functions that can generate a wide range of color palettes
 - `cmy`/`cmyk` color format
 - `HSLuv` color format
-- `RGBA` color format
+- `rgba` color format

 ## Contributions
 All contributions to `acrylic` are welcome and appreciated!
 Ways in which you can contribute are: